-We are responsible for planning, organising and buying NHS-funded healthcare for around 490,000 people in the Coventry and Rugby areas.
+We are responsible for planning, organising and buying NHS-funded healthcare for around 466,500 people in the Coventry and Rugby areas.
 This includes most hospital and community NHS-funded services, though not primary care or specialised services.

-NHS Coventry and Rugby CCG is a membership organisation, representing all 67 GP practices in our area.
+NHS Coventry and Rugby CCG is a membership organisation, representing all 66 GP practices in our area.
 We have a governing body answerable to the member practices, led by elected local GPs, other clinicians and lay members supported by senior healthcare managers.

-- Community health services - such as treatment by district nurses, advice from health visitors, rehabilitation, physiotherapy and occupational therapy to help people recover from illness or injury
+- Community health services - Services such as treatment by district nurses, advice from health visitors, rehabilitation, physiotherapy and occupational therapy to help people recover from illness or injury

-- Mental health services - talking therapies for people with common mental health problems, and care from mental health teams for people with more complex needs
+- Mental health services - Talking therapies for people with common mental health problems, and care from mental health teams for people with more complex needs

 How to contact the CCG